ErynGalen/poincare-nodes-view/README.md

 When running with `cargo run`, command line option must be passed as follow: `cargo run -- --opt1 --opt2`.

 By default some reduction steps aren't displayed, the following options are available to show them:
 * `--useless`: show all the steps, even those doing nothing.
-Implies `--number-to-rational`
+Implies all the following options
-* `--number-to-rational`: show steps which transform f.e. a BasedInteger into a Rational with the same value By default the nodes are displayed in a short form representing them briefly.
+* `--number-to-rational`: show steps which transform f.e. a BasedInteger into a Rational with the same value
+* `--to-undef`: show steps leading to `Undefined` node

+By default the nodes are displayed in a short form representing them briefly.
 If you wish to display the [long form](#poincare-node-long-form), you can use:
 * `--long`